at-mlops/terraform-training/05/README.md

 There is a terraform module in the folder `streamlit-azure-upload`.
 Use the module and call it with the necessary parameters (check its variables!).
 The existing module has a few missing parts that you will need to add before it can be used to make plan and apply work.

-The following links are useful here:
+The submodule requires a storage account and container to work.
+In your root module, create those resources first.

-https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/storage_account_sas
+The following links are useful here: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/storage_account_sas
 https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/container_app_environment